-Stop TB Partnership Tanzania Stop TB Partnership Nigeria, in collaboration with the Minister of Health and Social Welfare, launched the Private Sector Strategy to End Tuberculosis in Nigeria on 12 July 2024.
+Stop TB Partnership Nigeria Stop TB Partnership Nigeria, in collaboration with the Minister of Health and Social Welfare, launched the Private Sector Strategy to End Tuberculosis in Nigeria on 12 July 2024.
 The event underlined the importance of private sector participation in rallying support for TB prevention and care in Nigeria.
-Stop TB Partnership Tanzania recently held a constructive advocacy meeting with the Head of Programs and the team of the NTP from the Ministry of Health to assess the oneyear progress on Multisectoral Accountability Framework for TB (MAF-TB) activities and institutionalization of UNHLM TB targets.